Russian ship Vsevolod (1796): Service

-On 3 July 1798 Vsevolod was at Arkhangel’sk, serving as flagship for Vice-Adm.
+On 3 July 1798 Vsevolod was at Arkhangelsk, serving as flagship for Vice-Adm.
 Thate, who commanded the 2nd Division of the Imperial Russian Navy.
 She then arrived at the Nore on 8 August and operated in the North Sea and off the Texel for almost three years.
 She returned to Kronstadt on 21 July 1800.
 She then carried supplies to Revel'.
 She then served in the Baltic before undergoing repairs in 1804.
 In September 1805 she transported troops to Pomerania.

 Anglo-Russian War and loss

 In early 1808 Russia initiated the Finnish War in response to Sweden's refusal to bow to Russian pressure to join the anti-British alliance.
 Russia captured Finland and made it a Grand Duchy under the Russian Empire.
 The British decided to take counter-measures and in May sent a fleet under Vice-Admiral Sir James Saumarez to the Baltic.

 On 9 July, the Russian fleet, under Admiral Peter Khanykov, came out from Kronstadt.
 The Swedes massed a fleet under Swedish Admiral Rudolf Cederström, consisting of 11 line-of-battle ships and 5 frigates at Örö and Jungfrusund to oppose them.
 On 16 August, Saumarez then sent Centaur, Captain William Henry Webley, and Implacable, Captain Thomas Byam Martin, to join the Swedish fleet.
 They chased two Russian frigates on 19 July and joined the Swedes the following day.

 On 22 August, the Russian fleet, consisting of nine ships of the line, five large frigates and six smaller ones, moved from Hanko to threaten the Swedes.
 The Swedes, with the two British ships, grouped at Örö, and three days later sailed to meet the Russians.

 The Russians and the Anglo-Swedish force were fairly evenly matched, but the Russians retreated and the Allied ships followed them.
 Centaur and Implacable were better vessels than the Swedish ships and slowly pulled ahead, with Implacable catching up with Vsevolod, which was straggling.